Milan Brych: Convictions and disappearance

 Brych relocated his practice to Los Angeles.
 In September 1980 he was arrested for conspiracy, fraud, and practising medicine without a licence.
 He was released after no charges were laid, but re-arrested in December.
 In June 1983 he was found guilty of 12 counts of malpractice and grand theft and in July 1983 he was sentenced to six years imprisonment.
 After serving three years of his sentence he was deported to New Zealand and then disappeared from popular and media attention.
+In the late nineties he was in Europe selling herbal products which were then banned in several European countries as they contained corticosteroids.

-According to a Television New Zealand documentary aired on 26 August 2012 he was living in London.
-In 2015, The Cook Island News claimed he was living in Switzerland under a different name.
+In the early 2000s he changed his name to John de Sepibus-Smith when he took on his wife's last name after their marriage.
+The couple had numerous companies in the United Kingdom though it is unclear what they did.According to a Television New Zealand documentary aired on 26 August 2012 he was living in London.
+In 2015, the Cook Island News reported that he was living in Switzerland under a different name.

+An unnamed source from the Czech Republic recounted to a New Zealand journalist in 2022 being told that Brych had died from an aortic rupture between 2015 and 2018.